 Kahal Am is a compelling option for modern Jewish identity in the San Diego Area.
 Humanistic Jews understand Judaism as the human-centered history, culture, civilization, ethical values, and shared experiences of the Jewish people.
 We believe that individuals shape their own lives independent of a supernatural authority.
 You may recognize that our humanistic views of Jewish culture, traditions, and observances correspond with the way in which you would like to cherish your Judaism.
 Our warm, caring community welcomes anyone who identifies with Judaism, including intercultural families.
 We hope our website will give you an understanding of Humanistic Judaism and we encourage you to visit our congregation.
 Facebook Twitter

 We are the San Diego chapter of the American Humanist Association's LGBTQ Humanist Council.
 We advocate full civil and social equality for LGBTQ persons, promote the Humanist Philosophy, and offer a welcoming community for LGBTQ persons, our allies, and everyone interested.
-We promote general local Humanist events as well to offer a wider array of programming.

 The primary goal of San Diego MAAF is building a community for atheists, humanists and freethinkers serving in the San Diego area.
 By establishing this group, we aim to support each member whether at home or deployed around the world.
 All Active Duty military and Veterans of all armed services are welcome to join.